 - rigid plastics such as garden furniture, toys, coat hangers etc

 - plant pots and garden trays

 - foil that doesn't stay together when scrunched up (such as crisp bags, tea/coffee packets and pet food pouches)

 - bubble wrap

 - mirrored glass

-*We have had lots of loads of recycling rejected by our recycling partners because they contain black bin bags and it is not possible to see what is in them.
+*We have had loads of recycling rejected by our recycling partners because they contain black bin bags and it is not possible to see what is in them.
 If loads are rejected they are sent to landfill, rather than being recycled.
-Please help us by putting recycling items into your blue bin loose, or use clear/see-through bags (available at most supermarkets next to the black bin bags).
+Please help us by putting recycling items into your blue bin loose or use clear/see-through bags (available at most supermarkets next to the black bin bags).

 Need an extra blue bin?

 If your blue bin is regularly overflowing, you can order a second blue bin for free.